Bemeier/bmek/pcb/v2/jlcpcb/README.md

 # Ordering BMEK PCB at JLCPCB

-**Use at your own risk.**
+- **Use at your own risk.**
+- This is outdated and doesn't fit the new case well due to the missing access cutouts for the plate screws.
+Consider making V3 instead!

-Go to [jlcpcb.com](https://jlcpcb.com) and get a quotation.
+- But if you must, go to [jlcpcb.com](https://jlcpcb.com) and get a quotation.
 Use the .zip for uploading gerber files.
 For assembly, use BOM_LED.csv and CPL_LED.csv.

 ![PCB](https://i.imgur.com/Gihmnn3.png)